dleurs/cqrs-kubernetes-nodejs/README.md

 ## What is CQRS ?

-CQRS is about separating the reading part (Query, or GET) for the writing part (Command, or POST DELETE PUT).
+CQRS is about separating the read and write, thought having two separate databases.
 - The action of reading the database is called <strong>a query</strong>, equivalent in HTTP of a <strong>GET</strong> Request
 - The action of writing the database is called <strong>a command</strong>, equivalent in HTTP of a <strong>POST, PUT, DELETE and PATCH</strong>